- December 1 Last day to withdraw from fall classes

-- All other KCKCC Dual/Concurrent classes will begin virtually Sept 8th
+- January 25th All other dual/concurrent classes begin

 Have questions about classes at KCKCC and/or KCKCC TEC?
 The College and Career Facilitator at every high school is available through email, ready to help you navigate any issues that may arise.
 Weekly Zoom sessions have also been created at each high school.